 The Class of 1960 believes that sustaining friendships and keeping in contact is extremely important.
 When the number of deaths in their class continued to grow, they decided to endow a scholarship from their class.
 A small group of 1960 graduates began the collection and requested class participation.
 In May of 2010, for their 50th class reunion, they were able to present their first scholarship to a graduating BHS senior.
 The student selected each year must be in good academic standing and the award is given after completion of a semester of college.
 The Class of 1960 is happy to endow an ongoing $1,000 scholarship and believes that BCSC has an excellent reputation for administering scholarship funds.

 CLASS OF 1963 SCHOLARSHIP

-As the Berlin High School class of 1963 began planning for their 50th class reunion, they decided to establish an endowment of $10,000 that would provide for an ongoing scholarship (minimum of $500) to a graduating BHS senior.
-They presented their very first scholarship that year and they encourage and challenge other class alumni to also consider giving back to the community through scholarships.
+As the Berlin High School Class of 1963 began planning for their 50th class reunion, they decided to establish an endowment that would provide an ongoing scholarship to a graduating BHS senior.
+They presented their very first scholarship that year and continue to add to their endowed amount to provide a larger scholarship.
+They encourage and challenge other class alumni to also consider giving back to the community through scholarships.

 CONNIE CURRAN SCHOLARSHIPS

 When Connie Curran graduated from Berlin High School in 1965, she knew exactly what she wanted to do-attend UW Madison and become a nurse.
 There was an obstacle, though.
 She needed financial aid and received it in the form of several local scholarships.
 Those scholarships, although not big by today’s standards, helped her achieve her goal.
-More importantly, those scholarships became the impetus for Curran’s generosity 43 years later when she contacted Jean Dretske, President of BCSC, in 2008 to establish a named scholarship to be awarded annually.
+More importantly, those scholarships became the impetus for Curran’s generosity 43 years later when she contacted BCSC in 2008 to establish a named scholarship to be awarded annually.